 Overwater Bungalows

-If you are looking for an iconic overwater bungalow then you’ll pay a bit more.
+If you’re wanting to stay in one of those iconic overwater bungalow then you’ll pay a bit more.

 The average price for an overwater bungalow in Bora Bora is between $750 and $2,500 per night.

-The cheapest overwater bungalow you can find is at Maitai Bora Bora.
+The cheapest overwater bungalows you can find are at Maitai Bora Bora.

 The most luxurious overwater bungalows in Bora Bora are at the St Regis Bora Bora Resort and also the Four Seasons Resort Bora Bora.